-There are quite a few different types of connections used to install valves and other process components in piping of process systems.
+There are quite a few different types of connections used to install valves and other process components in the piping of process systems.
 While they all perform the same function of connecting the valve into the piping system and allowing it to perform its function, each connection type has its own pros and cons.
 The selection of the best valve connection type for your application is based on many factors:

 Adding a manifold simplifies mounting and maintenance when using differential pressure for flow or level, or when measuring pressure directly.
 Manifolds can solve many application challenges while addressing the basic needs of mounting security and plumbing simplification.